lrfinotti/cybr201_book/07-Computing_DL.md

 ```
 But searching in lists is relatively slow.
 Searching in a [set](https://docs.python.org/3/tutorial/datastructures.html#sets) is *much* faster, since they are [hashed](https://en.wikipedia.org/wiki/Hash_table).
 In this case, though, a set is not ideal, since we also need the *exponent* that gives us the resulting power, i.e., the $i$ in $g^i$.

-An alternative to keep track of both the exponent and the resulting power, is to use a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) as in
+An alternative to keep track of both the exponent and the resulting power is to use a [dictionary](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) as in
 ```python
 powers = {0: Mod(1, p)}
 for i in range(1, n + 1):